evanpurkhiser/prolink-tools/server/README.md

 - `history_ttl`

   The time in seconds that events in the event history should persist until they are removed from history.

-This defaults to 4 hours.
+  Defaults to 4 hours.

 #### `mix_status` configuration